Application Guideline

 Children aged 7 through 15

-Submission Deadline
+Application Deadline

-Artwork must reach us by May 31, 2023
+Application must reach us by May 31, 2024

 Important Notes

-1. Please be sure that the drawing has been drawn personally and has not been published in other newspapers or magazines.
+2. Please be sure that the drawing has been drawn personally and has not been published in other newspapers or magazines.

-4. Applications sent in groups, such as a school, should be sent in a single packet.
+5. Applications sent in groups, such as a school, should be sent in a single packet.

-How to Apply / Application Address
+Application Address

-Please send us your drawings.
+Please send us your drawings:

-(A) If using normal postal service:
+(A) Using normal postal service?

 POB 264, Kyobashi Yubinkyoku, Tokyo, 104-8691, Japan